-- 3. Transportation.
-Based on the PPA submittal, a transportation impact study is not anticipated; an official determination will be made subsequent to submittal of the EEA.
-However, the project site is located on a high injury corridor as mapped by Vision Zero.
-In order to facilitate the official transportation impact study determination, please include the locations and dimensions of existing and proposed sidewalks on the plans. - 4.
-Noise.
-The proposed project would be subject to Western SoMa PEIR Mitigation Measure M-NO-2a.
-Western SoMa PEIR Noise Mitigation Measure M-NO-2a: General Construction Noise Measures requires that the project sponsor develop a set of site-specific noise attenuation measures under the supervision of a qualified acoustical consultant when the environmental review of a development project determines that construction noise controls are necessary due to the nature of planned construction practices and sensitivity of proximate uses.
-This mitigation measure requires that a plan for such measures be submitted to the Department of Building Inspection prior to commencing construction to ensure that maximum feasible noise attenuation will be achieved. - 5.
-Air Quality.
-The proposed project, with 45 dwelling units, is below the Bay Area Air Quality Management District's construction and operation screening levels for criteria air pollutants.
-Therefore, an analysis of the project's criteria air pollutant emissions is not likely to be required.
-However, please provide detailed information related to construction equipment, phasing and duration of each phase, and volume of excavation as part of the EEA.
+Eastern Neighborhoods PEIR Noise Mitigation Measure F-2: Construction Noise requires that the project sponsor develop a set of site-specific noise attenuation measures under the supervision of a qualified acoustical consultant when the environmental review of a development project determines that construction noise controls are necessary due to the nature of planned construction practices and sensitivity of proximate uses.
+This mitigation measure requires that a plan for such measures be submitted to DBI prior to commencing construction to ensure that maximum feasible noise attenuation will be achieved.

+Eastern Neighborhoods PEIR Noise Mitigation Measure F-5: Siting of Noise-Generating Uses would apply to the proposed project if the project includes a proposed restaurant use in the backyard area of the site that would be expected to generate noise levels in excess of ambient noise, either short-term, at nighttime, or as a 24-hour average, in the project site vicinity.
+This mitigation measure requires an acoustical analysis to demonstrate with reasonable certainty that the project would not adversely affect noise-sensitive uses and that there are no particular circumstances about the project site that appear to warrant heighted concern about noise levels that would be generated by the project.
+The noise study shall be conducted by a qualified acoustical consultant who shall prepare a noise study scope of work for approval by the assigned environmental coordinator prior to conducting the study.

+5. Air Quality.
+The proposed state density bonus project, with 24 dwelling units, is below the Bay Area Air Quality Management District's (BAAQMD) construction screening levels for criteria air pollutants.
+Therefore, an analysis of the project's criteria air pollutant is not likely to be required.
+However, please provide detailed information related to construction, equipment, phasing and duration of each phase, and the volume of excavation anticipated as a result of the proposed project.

 In addition, project-related demolition, excavation, grading and other construction activities may cause wind-blown dust that could contribute particulate matter into the local atmosphere.
-To reduce construction dust impacts, the proposed project will be required to adhere to the dust control requirements set forth in the Construction Dust Ordinance contained in San Francisco Health Code article 22B and San Francisco Building Code section 106.A.3.2.6.
+To reduce construction dust impacts, the proposed project will be required to adhere to the dust control requirements set forth in the Construction Dust Ordinance contained in San Francisco Health Code Article 22B and San Francisco Building Code section 106.A.3.2.6.
+The proposed project is also required to prepare a Construction Dust Control Plan for review and approval by DPH.

-The project site is also located within an Air Pollutant Exposure Zone, as mapped and defined by Health Code article 38.
+The project site is not located within an Air Pollutant Exposure Zone, as mapped and defined by Health Code Article 38.
 The Air Pollutant Exposure Zone identifies areas with poor air quality based on modeling of air pollution, exposures, and health vulnerability from mobile, stationary, and area source emissions within San Francisco.
-The project proposes to construct new sensitive land uses (i.e., dwelling units), which are subject to enhanced ventilation measures pursuant to Health Code article 38.
-The project sponsor will be required to submit an article 38 application to health department prior to the issuance of any environmental determination.
-Please provide a copy of the article 38 application with the EEA.6 In addition, equipment exhaust measures during construction, such as those listed in Western SoMa PEIR Air Quality Mitigation Measure M-AQ-6: Construction Emissions Minimization Plan for Criteria Air Pollutants and Western SoMa PEIR Air Quality Mitigation Measure M-AQ-7: Construction Emissions Minimization Plan for Health Risks and Hazards will likely be required.

-This document is available at: http://www.sfmta.com/sites/default/files/projects/2015/vision-zero-san-francisco.pdf.

-&lt;sup>5 BAAQMD, CEQA Air Quality Guidelines, May 2011, Chapter 3.

-&lt;sup>6 Refer to http://www.sfdph.org/dph/eh/Air/default.asp for more information.

-If the project would generate new sources of toxic air contaminants including, but not limited to diesel generators or boilers, or any other stationary sources, the project would result in toxic air contaminants that may affect both on-site and off-site sensitive receptors.
-Given the proposed project's height of 67 feet, the proposed project would not likely require a backup diesel generator and additional measures, such as that described in Western SoMa PEIR Air Quality Mitigation Measure M-AQ-4: Siting of Uses that Emit PM2.5 or DPM and Other TACs that would likely be necessary to reduce its emissions.
-However, please provide detailed information related to any proposed stationary sources with the EEA.
+Given that the project site is not within an Air Pollutant Exposure Zone, no additional measures or analysis related to local health risks are anticipated.
+However, if the project would include new sources of toxic air contaminants including, but not limited to, emissions from diesel generators or boilers, or any other stationary sources particularly for the state density bonus project, the project would result in toxic air contaminants that may affect both on-site and off-site sensitive receptors.
+Please provide detailed information related to any proposed stationary sources with the EEA.